weweb-assets/ww-form-container/AI.md

 Note:
 For the inputs, if you want to add a validation formula, allows specify "customValidation": true in the props of the input.
+Do not disable submit button when the form is invalid.
+The form handle validation error on its own.

 Example:
 <elements>